Ruchita-0310/Diatom_consortium_genomics/new_data_analysis.md

 ```bash
 ln -sfn $HOME/databases/swissprot 00_databases/swissprot_home
 ```
-### Logic
-Swiss-Prot was used as the highest-confidence functional naming layer because it contains manually reviewed protein entries.
-Hits to Swiss-Prot were treated as conservative annotations, especially when they had strong e-values, good query coverage, and reasonable percent identity.
-However, because Swiss-Prot is relatively small and contains limited representation from many non-model diatoms, it was not expected to annotate the full predicted protein set.
 ## 14.4 DIAMOND search against Swiss-Prot
 Predicted proteins were searched against Swiss-Prot using DIAMOND BLASTP:
 ```bash